 We’ve provided information and tips below that will help you to get started.

 How to Find an Aging in Place Contractor

-When it comes to creating a future-proof home or to modifying a part of the home to make it more easily accessible, the devil is truly in the details.
-For a person who needs to rely on a walker or wheelchair — inches matter!
-A naively misplaced wall, doorway, or fixture can mean the difference between being able to use the space independently versus not being able to access a part of the home at all.
+When it comes to creating a future-proof home or to making a part of your home more easily accessible, the devil is truly in the details.
+For any person who relies on a walker or wheelchair for mobility — inches matter!
+The incorrect positioning of as little as one wall or fixture can be the critical difference between a person who uses a walker or wheelchair being able to use a space independently and them not being able to use the space at all.

 It is therefore ideal to try to choose a contractor who is already experienced in making homes age-in-place ready because they can assist you in making wise design choices and help to best ensure you get it right the first time.
 Sounds great!
 Now how do you find that person?
 Below, we have outlined four different ways to identify contractors who are knowledgeable about Aging-in-Place home modifications.